 Before you buy new paint, or even pick out a color, first determine if painting the door is really the best step forward.
 Are we putting a Band-Aid on a broken femur?
 Take into account the condition of the garage door?

 Paint can make most doors look good as new, but paint won’t fix corrosion or broken garage door parts.
-Some doors are so badly beyond repair, it’s best to start over with a brand new garage door.
+Some doors are so badly beyond repair, it’s best to start over by designing a brand-new garage door to replace it.

 Okay, if you’ve passed the is-it-actually-broken test, let’s get to painting: